Boris Cojean

 La Maison Jaune

-Slowly, the surfaces acquire a patina, the blocks of matter stir at the touch of the Provençal sun, which awakens the scent of wax and fades the yellows, ochres, and sage greens.
-A large yellow door appears to open onto an adjoining room.
-It is closed.
-Let us leave this still life before losing ourselves within it.
-The great columns already seem to have swayed, the perspectives distorted, the scent intoxicating.
-Let us pass back through the curtain that conceals the entrance.
+Slowly, the surfaces develop a patina, the blocks of material come alive beneath the Provençal sun, which awakens the fragrance of wax and gradually bleaches the yellows, ochres, and greens.
+A large yellow door seems to lead into an adjoining room.
+It remains closed.
+Let us leave this still life before we lose ourselves within it.
+The tall columns already seem to sway, perspectives become distorted, and the scent grows ever more enveloping.

 You are using an outdated browser.